How to calculate OEE in lean manufacturing?

 Availability:

 It is the percentage of time an equipment is available for production out of the total available time.
 It means that if there is a stoppage in the equipment, then that will be subtracted from the total available time.
 Stoppage can be planned and unplanned in this category.
-For example tool setting on the machine is in the plan category.
+For example, the tool setting on the machine is in the plan category.
 But machine breakdown is in the unplanned category.

 Availability ratio